BugraTuncer/bugratuncer/README.md

 - ⚡ Fun fact: ...
 -->

-I am a 5 years experienced full stack engineer.
-I'm using ReactJS, Typescript on the frontend.
-On the backend, I'm using NodeJS in NestJS framework, TypeORM,PostgreSQL,MySQL,Redis.
+I am a frontend developer with 5 years of experience, specializing in ReactJS, TypeScript, and React Native.
+I focus on building scalable, performant, and user-friendly interfaces across web and mobile platforms.

 I am always eager to learn new technologies and tools to enhance my skills.

-- 🔭 I’m currently working on Javascript, React, NodeJS, Typescript, React-Native
+•	🔭 I’m currently working with JavaScript, React, TypeScript, and React Native.